-You are permitted to use a calculator during exams, but ONLY a calculator that is not part of an iPod/iPad, cell phone, etc. If I catch you using an iPod/iPad, cell phone, tablet PC, Kindle, etc. as a calculator during an exam, I will take your exam and you will get a zero on it.
+You are permitted to use a calculator (that is not a graphing calculator) during exams, but ONLY a calculator that is not part of an iPod/iPad, cell phone, etc. If I catch you using an iPod/iPad, cell phone, tablet PC, Kindle, etc. as a calculator during an exam, I will take your exam and you will get a zero on it.
 No exceptions.
 I will NOT bring extra calculators for you to use during exams.
 It is YOUR RESPONSIBILITY to make sure you have a working stand-alone calculator for exams.